toddawhittaker/MimirTestCoverage/README.md

   Alternately, you could directly paste in the contents of `MimirTestRunner.sh` from the repo.

+Make sure students are submitting files that match the regex ```.*Test.java$``` in order for them to be run.
+Coverage on test files is ignored.

 That's it.
 The `MimirTestRunner.sh` will grab the test runner and required JUnit and JaCoCo libraries from this repo.
 It will compile all the Java files and run those that